Carl Perkins: Early life

-Carl Lee Perkins was born on April 9, 1932 in Tiptonville, Tennessee, the son of poor sharecroppers Louise and Buck Perkins (misspelled on his birth certificate as "Perkings").
-Beginning at the age of six, he worked long hours in the cotton fields with his family, whether school was in session or not.
-Siblings included brothers Jay and Clayton.
+Carl Lee Perkins was born on April 9, 1932, in Tiptonville, Tennessee, the son of poor sharecroppers Louise and Buck Perkins (misspelled on his birth certificate as "Perkings").
+He had two brothers, Jay and Clayton.
+From the age of six, he worked long hours in the cotton fields with his family whether school was in session or not.
 The boys grew up hearing Southern gospel music sung by white friends in church and by black field workers and sharecroppers in the cotton fields.
 On Saturday nights Perkins would listen to the Grand Ole Opry, broadcast from Nashville on his father's radio.

 Roy Acuff's broadcasts from the Opry inspired Perkins to ask his parents for a guitar.
 Since they could not afford to buy one, his father made one from a cigar box and a broomstick.
 Eventually, a neighbor sold his father a worn-out Gene Autry guitar.
 Perkins could not afford new strings, and when they broke, he had to retie them.
 The knots cut his fingers when he would slide to another note, so he began bending the notes, stumbling onto a type of blue note.

-Perkins taught himself parts of Acuff's "Great Speckled Bird" and "The Wabash Cannonball", having heard them played on the Opry.
+Perkins taught himself parts of Acuff's "Great Speckled Bird" and "The Wabash Cannonball" having heard them played on the Opry.
 He also has cited Bill Monroe's fast playing and vocals as an early influence.
-Perkins also learned from John Westbrook, an African-American field worker in his sixties who played blues and gospel music on an old acoustic guitar.
+Perkins also learned from John Westbrook, an African-American field worker in his 60s who played blues and gospel music on an old acoustic guitar.
 Westbrook advised Perkins to "Get down close to it.
 You can feel it travel down the strangs, come through your head and down to your soul where you live.
 You can feel it.
-Let it vib-a-rate."
+Let it vib-a-rate".

 In January 1947, the Perkins family moved from Lake County, Tennessee, to Madison County, 70 miles from Memphis, the largest city in West Tennessee and a center of a great variety of music played by both black and white artists.
-At age fourteen Perkins wrote a country song called "Let Me Take You to the Movie, Magg".
-Sam Phillips was persuaded by the quality of that song to sign Perkins to his Sun Records label.
+At the age of 14, Perkins wrote a country song called "Let Me Take You to the Movie, Magg".
+Sam Phillips was later persuaded by the quality of that song to sign Perkins to his Sun Records label.